aklump/loft_docs/source/ld--frontmatter.md

 ## FrontMatter in json

-You can also provide frontmatter to files using outline.merge.json.
+You can also provide frontmatter to files using _outline.merge.json_.
 Do this when yaml is not appropriate and using json would be easier.
+Here is an example:

+    {
+        "frontmatter": {
+            "demos--search-noindex2.html": {
+                "search": "noindex"
+            }
+        }
+    }